A career in agricultural consultancy will appeal to you if you're interested in rural issues and enjoy advising and supporting others

 What to expect

-- Working time is usually split between the office and the outdoors, although this does vary depending on the role.
-For example, a crop consultant can expect to spend the majority of their time out of the office, while if research or analysis is part of the role time spent in a laboratory can be expected.
+- Working time is usually split between the office and the outdoors, although this can vary depending on the role.
+For example, crop consultancy involves spending the majority of your time out of the office, while a research role means more time spent in a laboratory.

-- Opportunities are spread throughout the UK and individuals new to the industry need to be flexible about the location of their job.
+- Opportunities are spread throughout the UK and as a new entrant to the industry you may need to be flexible about the location of your job.

 - Although previously a male-dominated occupation, more women are now entering the profession.

-- As a large proportion of time is spent away from the office visiting clients, it is not uncommon to spend long periods of time travelling alone by car.
+- As a large proportion of time is spent away from the office visiting clients, it's not uncommon to spend long periods of time travelling alone by car.
 Absence from home overnight depends on the nature of the current job or project.

 A degree in agriculture or another relevant subject is usually required.
 The following subjects may increase your chances: